vms-amazone/containers-python-flask-sample/README.md

-# Sample Flask Project for Back4app Containers
+# VMSChats Project for Back4app Containers

 This repository contains a sample Flask application designed to be deployed on Back4app Containers.
 It serves as a template and guide to help you get started with deploying your own Flask applications on Back4app Containers.